 You may already know this from your own experience …raw honey can do wonders for soothing a sore or itchy throat.
 The same goes for your dog.

 If your dog has kennel cough or other breathing irritations, honey is a great way to provide relief.

-Does your dog have trouble with digestive issues?
+If your dog has trouble with digestive issues like …

 If your dog puts on weight easily, adding a bit of honey may help him maintain a healthier weight.